New Democrat Network

-The New Democrat Network is an American think tank that promotes centrist candidates for the Democratic Party.
-NDN is a 501(c)(4) membership organization that functions in conjunction with its two subsidiary organizations, the NDN Political Fund, a non-federal political organization (527), and NDN PAC, a federal political action committee.
+The New Democrat Network (NDN) was an American think tank that promoted centrist candidates for the Democratic Party.
+NDN was a 501(c)(4) membership organization that functioned in collaboration with two subsidiary organizations, the NDN Political Fund, a non-federal political organization (527), and NDN PAC, a federal political action committee.
+The organization was dissolved by Rosenberg in March 2024.

+The group was officially named the New Democrat Network from 1996 to 2004 and NDN from 2004 to 2024.

 Founding

-NDN is led and was founded by Simon Rosenberg in 1996, after his split with the Democratic Leadership Council (DLC), for which he worked.
+NDN was led and founded by Simon Rosenberg in 1996, after his split with the Democratic Leadership Council (DLC), for which he worked.

 Before founding NDN, Rosenberg worked as a television news writer and producer and a political strategist for the Michael Dukakis and Bill Clinton presidential campaigns and the Democratic National Committee.

 NDN has offices in Washington, D.C., New York City, San Francisco, and Miami.

+In 2000, the NDN was characterized as "a group of pro-business Capitol Hill Democrats who borrow freely from the metaphors and values of the New Economy in their quest to modernize their party and wean it away from the labor unions and old-line liberals."
+Simon described the group as "a venture capital fund for the Democratic Party."

 Involvement in the 2004 presidential election

-The NDN, while not supporting or embracing 2004 Democratic presidential primary candidate Howard Dean, has pointed to his online network of small donors, volunteers, and bloggers as the model to emulate for the Democratic Party.
-The NDN is now challenging the DLC and is becoming an increasingly influential player in the party's politics.
+The NDN, while not supporting or embracing 2004 Democratic presidential primary candidate Howard Dean, pointed to his online network of small donors, volunteers, and bloggers as the model to emulate for the Democratic Party.
+In 2003, the NDN was described as challenging the DLC and becoming an increasingly influential player in the party's politics.